rutvikk99/synapse/demos/module1/README.md

     4. **Apache Spark applications** shows all the Spark applications that are running or have run in your workspace.
     5. **SQL requests** shows all SQL scripts executed either directly by you or another user, or executed in other ways, like from a pipeline run.
     6. **Data flow debug** shows active and previous debug sessions.
 When you author a data flow, you can enable the debugger and execute the data flow without needing to add it to a pipeline and trigger an execute.
 Using the debugger speeds up and simplifies the development process.
 Since the debugger requires an active Spark cluster, it can take a few minutes after you enable the debugger before you can use it.
+    7. **SQL pools** shows the serverless and dedicated SQL pools and their current status.
+When you select a dedicated SQL pool, you see a dashboard that shows the running, queued, and failed requests.
+You can also see the number of active requests and DWU usage over the past 24 hours, 7 days, or 30 days.
+    8. **Apache Spark pools** shows the current status of your Spark pools.
+Selecting a Spark pool displays a dashboard that shows the current memory and vCore allocation, active and failed applications, and a history of these items over the past 24 hours, 7 days, or 30 days.

 3. Select **SQL requests (1)**, then switch to the **SQLPool01 (2)** pool to see the list of SQL requests.